 Here, we applied the IF function to determine a logical comparison between Total Hours and Standard Work Hour.

-- Along with it, let us calculate the Final Payment based on work hours and hourly rate.
+- Along with it, let us calculate the Final Payment based on Work Hours and Rate/Hour.

 - Initially, insert this formula in cell F17 to calculate the Work Hours of a week.